Conspiracy on the Rise

 - a natural tendency towards sensationalized narratives that explain history in the context of good vs. evil.

-Human psychology points to our unconscious inclination to find correlation in coincidental events and attribute the cause to a harmful stimulus.
+Human psychology points to our unconscious inclination to find correlations in coincidental events and attribute the cause to a harmful stimulus.
 This explains why when we hear a creak in the night, we automatically fear it is a sign of an intruder, even though over 80% of break-ins occur during the daytime.

 Human beings naturally have a confirmation bias where we readily believe information that confirms our preexisting beliefs, whereas, in order to believe an opposing fact, we require much more evidence before we can be swayed.
-Confirmation bias is highly useful for humans, it has enabled us to survive for many centuries by gravitating to elements that are familiar to us: whether it be words, sounds or shapes.
+Confirmation bias is highly useful for humans, it has enabled us to survive for many centuries by gravitating to elements that are familiar to us: whether it be words, sounds, or shapes.
 Familiarity often meant safety in the context of evolution.
 Proximity is an important factor of attraction, which means that the more we are exposed to something, the more we like it.

 Psychologically, human beings enjoy Manichean narratives which present the world through a binary framework, where everything can be categorized as either good or evil.
 These kinds of narratives reduce a complex reality into a simple explanation for why things are the way they are.

-In the information age, a confirmation bias impedes our ability to recognize and process information that opposes our preexisting belief - and in the age of fake news, this is very dangerous indeed.
+In the information age, a confirmation bias impedes our ability to recognize and process information that opposes our preexisting beliefs - and in the age of fake news, this is very dangerous indeed.
 This psychological phenomena which kept us safe for many centuries now pose a barrier to our ability to critically engage with content.

-Research has pointed to Youtube as being a driving force of the rising number of people who believe in the flat earth conspiracy theory.
+Research has pointed to Youtube as being a driving force behind the rising number of people who believe in the flat earth conspiracy theory.
 Youtube's algorithm has been the focus of public criticism and debate since 2016 after it was found responsible for the conspiracy crisis among other things.

 The goal of youtube's algorithm, first and foremost, is to encourage users to continue spending time on the website in order to increase value and, in turn, profit.
 Research has concluded that Youtube's algorithm systematically favors videos that are polarizing, sensational, and conspiratorial because those videos are more likely to spark an intense reaction from users, and in turn encourage them to continue engaging with the platform.

-A study by Texas Tech University interviewed attendees of the Flat Earth Conference in Colorado this past year cited Youtube videos when asked what lead them to their belief.
+A study by Texas Tech University interviewed attendees of the Flat Earth Conference in Colorado this past year and cited Youtube videos when asked what lead them to their beliefs.
 In fact, many stated they were watching videos on other conspiracy theories when the Youtube algorithm suggested flat earth videos for them to watch next.

 These interviews led researchers Ashley Landrum to point out the flaws in Youtube's algorithm which can often lead users down a rabbit hole of misinformation, and with few videos to counteract this, users can become susceptible to popularized yet false conspiracy theories.